sudhirsilwal23/CPP-PracticeExcercise-Object-Detection/README.md

-# 🎯 Object Detection C++ Exercises Collection
+#  Object Detection Concepts - C++ Exercises Collection

-This repository contains multiple sets of **C++ exercises** designed to strengthen programming skills in the context of **object detection**.
+This repository contains multiple sets of **C++ exercises** designed to strengthen programming skills in the context of **object detection**  metrics and components.
-Each set covers different aspects of the C++ language — from function parameter passing to STL containers and lambda functions — all applied to bounding boxes, image segmentation, and object tracking tasks.
+Each set covers different aspects of the C++ language from function parameter passing to STL containers and lambda functions — all applied to bounding boxes, image segmentation, and object tracking components.

 ---
 ## 🔧 Future Plan